Well, if

 except

-this time 15 meters produced almost no Europe.
+this time 15 metres produced almost no Europe.
 10 was reasonably good,

 but